List of Wallace & Gromit characters: Gromit

 Generally speaking, Gromit's tastes are more in vogue than those of Wallace, this being one of the many ways they contrast with each other as characters.
 Gromit seems to have a significant interest in the encyclopedia, classical and philosophical literature, and popular culture, including film and music.
 Electronics for Dogs has been a firm favourite since A Grand Day Out, and in The Wrong Trousers Gromit's bookshelves feature titles such as Kites, Sticks, Sheep, Penguins, Rockets, Bones, Stars, Fish, Lassie, Canines and Poodles, while he is seen reading The Republic, by Pluto (a nod to the Disney character of the same name and a pun on Plato) and Crime and Punishment, by Fido Dogstoyevsky (a pun on Fyodor Dostoyevsky).
-Gromit's various possessions make extensive use of puns: A Matter of Loaf and Death features "Pup Fiction" (Pulp Fiction), "The Dogfather" (The Godfather), "Where Beagles Dare" (Where Eagles Dare), "Bite Club" (Fight Club) and "The Bone Identity" (The Bourne Identity) all as book titles, and "Citizen Canine" (Citizen Kane) as a film poster.
+Gromit's various possessions make extensive use of puns: A Matter of Loaf and Death features Pup Fiction (Pulp Fiction), The Dogfather (The Godfather), Where Beagles Dare (Where Eagles Dare'"), "'Bite Club (Fight Club) and The Bone Identity (The Bourne Identity) all as book titles, and Citizen Canine (Citizen Kane) as a film poster.
 In Vengeance Most Fowl, he is shown reading A Room of One's Own, by "Virginia Woof" (a pun on Virginia Woolf), and Paradise Lost, by "John Stilton" (a pun on John Milton).
 His taste in music has been shown to cover Bach, "Poochini" (a play on Puccini), "McFlea" (McFly), "The Beagles" (the Beatles), "Red Hot Chili Puppies" (Red Hot Chili Peppers), "Puppy Love" by Doggy Osmond (Donny Osmond), "The Hound of Music" (The Sound of Music) and "Walkies on the Wild Side" by Rod Lead.

 Gromit gains his first love interest in A Matter of Loaf and Death, when he becomes attached to Fluffles, a poodle belonging to Piella Bakewell.

 NASA named one of its new prototype Mars explorer robots after Gromit in 2005.

 On 1 April 2007, HMV announced that Gromit would stand in for Nipper for a three-month period, promoting children's DVDs in its UK stores.

-In 2010, Empire magazine placed Gromit first in their list of The 50 Best Animated Movie Characters.
-Empire wrote that: "Gromit doesn't ever say a word, but there has never been a more expressive character (animated or otherwise) to grace our screens".
+In 2010, Empire magazine placed Gromit first in their list of "The 50 Best Animated Movie Characters".
+Empire wrote: "Gromit doesn't ever say a word, but there has never been a more expressive character (animated or otherwise) to grace our screens".

-In 2013 and 2018 there were auctions of two trails of 81 Gromit statues to help raise money for charity.
+In 2013 and 2018, there were auctions of two trails of 81 Gromit statues to help raise money for charity.
 The first one raised £3.5 million for an expansion of Bristol Royal Hospital for Children.
-The Gromit which attracted the highest bid was Gromit Lightyear, designed by Disney Pixar based on the Toy Story character Buzz Lightyear which sold for £65,000.
+The Gromit that attracted the highest bid was Gromit Lightyear, designed by Disney Pixar based on the Toy Story character Buzz Lightyear, which sold for £65,000.